AltKat/AdvancementAnnouncer/README.md

 ### Advancement Announcer Features
 - **Advancement Announcer** gives you the ability to send toast advancement messages to desired players.
+- **Join & First Join Messages**: Welcome your players with stylish custom announcements when they join the server.
 - **In-Game GUI Editor**: Manage everything from an easy-to-use in-game interface.
 No more YAML editing!
 - You can set up **presets** to easily send them with a simple command or the GUI.
 - Set **automated messages** to send on a specified interval to your players.